-- M.Div. and Diploma programs: 8 credits per semester - M.A.T. program: 6 credits per term
+- M.Div. and Diploma programs: 8 credits per semester - M.A.
+(Theology) and M.A.B.C. programs: 6 credits per term - Summer Term (M.Div. and M.A.): 2 credits per term

 General Graduation Requirements

 Students must meet the general and program-specific graduation requirements listed in the catalog under which they begin their program.
 Students who change programs are responsible for meeting the graduation requirements in effect when they request the change.
 Students who take extended leaves of absence of more than one year are subject to the graduation requirements in effect at the time of their reinstatement, unless written permission was obtained prior to their extended leave.